miguelangelsequedapinero/miguelangelsequedapinero/README.md

-- 👋 Hi, I’m @gaiasamadhi
+- 👋 Hi, I’m @miguelangel
 - 👀 I’m interested in Web development with JavaScript and TypeScript
-- 🌱 I’m currently learning new Algorithms and also Design Patterns
+- 🌱 I’m currently learning new things
 - 💞️ I’m looking to collaborate on ...
 Maybe you have a proposal for me?
 - 📫 How to reach me ... please write me an email :-)